zimmerry/zimmerman-dev/content/projects/downtime-alerter.md

 Downtime Alerter was built using Node.js and Handlebars for the web interface, and uses TextBelt to send a text message using an SMTP relay.

-I created it because I host a lot of public-facing services on my homelab, and I wanted to have a simple method to get an SMS notification when my servers go down.
+I created it because I host a lot of services on my homelab, and I wanted to have a simple method to get an SMS notification when my servers go down.